Ceramic art: Tin-glazed pottery

 Tin-glazed pottery, or faience, originated in Iraq in the 9th century, from where it spread to Egypt, Persia and Spain before reaching Italy in the Renaissance, Holland in the 16th century and England, France and other European countries shortly after.
 Important regional styles in Europe include: Hispano-Moresque, maiolica, Delftware, and English Delftware.
-By the High Middle Ages the Hispano-Moresque ware of Al-Andaluz was the most sophisticated pottery being produced in Europe, with elaborate decoration.
+By the High Middle Ages the Hispano-Moresque ware of Al-Andalus was the most sophisticated pottery being produced in Europe, with elaborate decoration.
 It introduced tin-glazing to Europe, which was developed in the Italian Renaissance in maiolica.
 Tin-glazed pottery was taken up in the Netherlands from the 16th to the 18th centuries, the potters making household, decorative pieces and tiles in vast numbers, usually with blue painting on a white ground.
 Dutch potters took tin-glazed pottery to the British Isles, where it was made between about 1550 and 1800.
 In France, tin-glaze was begun in 1690 at Quimper in Brittany, followed in Rouen, Strasbourg and Lunéville.
 The development of white, or near white, firing bodies in Europe from the late 18th century, such as Creamware by Josiah Wedgwood and porcelain, reduced the demand for Delftware, faience and majolica.
-Today, tin oxide usage in glazes finds limited use in conjunction with other, lower cost opacifying agents, although it is generally restricted to specialist low temperature applications and use by studio potters,'Ceramics Glaze Technology.'
-J.R.
-Taylor & A.C.
-Bull.
-The Institute Of Ceramics & Pergamon Press.
-Oxford.
-1986. including Picasso who produced pottery using tin glazes.
+Today, tin oxide usage in glazes finds limited use in conjunction with other, lower cost opacifying agents, although it is generally restricted to specialist low temperature applications and use by studio potters, including Picasso who produced pottery using tin glazes.